-Everyone makes mistakes but committing mistakes is not a crime.
-However, not learning from the mistake and trying to ignore it, is somehow a crime.
+(Updated) Everyone makes mistakes but committing mistakes is not a crime.
+However, not learning from those mistakes and trying to ignore it, is somehow a crime.
 Mistakes should be taken as experiences.
 When it comes to WordPress, not only the beginners but also the WordPress experts might sometimes make mistakes.
 And in this post, we are going to point out the 10 most common WordPress mistakes that everyone should know about and avoid in their WordPress journey.
 Let’s start our list.

 Beginners are likely to make this mistake more.
-As they would not know about the vulnerabilities that come with the free themes.
-Free themes are used by many websites on WordPress.
+This is because they would not know about the vulnerabilities that come along with the free themes.
+Free themes are actually used by numerous websites on WordPress.
 Not knowing this fact, beginners install the free theme and later feel bad when they see the exact same theme on some other websites.
 Also, free themes don’t always come up with the customer support, so whenever any problem arises, you will have to find solutions on your own.
 And not to forget, free themes lack many features that might be crucial for your blogs.

 We cannot be sure that everything will work smoothly, especially in the world of technology.
 Crashes will happen.
-It is not your fault, but not being prepared for those crashes is your mistake.
+It is not your fault, but not being prepared for those crashes is definitely your mistake.
 We all have made the mistake of not backing up our website.
 You only realize it when you fall in a hole and absolutely need the backup for rescue.
 Fortunately, WordPress offers several backup plugins which you can choose from.
 Once you’ve installed the plugin, you might want to test it to check its effectiveness.
 You can also back up your website manually.
 So, next time you think about making changes to your website, make sure you back it up first.

 WordPress provides all kinds of great widgets which can make your website more user-friendly.
 One of the WordPress mistakes people usually make is trying to make their website more user-friendly than needed.
 Filling your footer and sidebars with too many widgets is going to create more mess on your website.
 Jumbled pages will only end up confusing your visitors.
 So, when it comes to widgets, less is always better.
-To avoid this mistake, choose a few which are essential for your website.
+To avoid this mistake, choose a few which are essential for your website, not all of them!

-Besides widgets, plugins are another crucial part of the website as well.
+Besides widgets, WordPress plugins are another crucial element that makes your website user-friendly and appealing.
 WordPress offers various plugins to enhance your website.
-However, installing too many or unnecessary plugins are that one mistake people generally make.
+However, installing too many or unnecessary plugins are that one mistake people usually make.
 It will only create a mess on your website and make your website load slower.
 Also, installing poorly coded plugins might expose your site to security threats.
 To avoid this problem, install plugins that you actually intend to use and ignore the rest.
 While choosing the plugins, have a deep research on the developer of that plugin and the reviews as well.

 And, not to forget, installing effective plugins can lead to increasing your website traffic.

 Comments left on your WordPress blog offer you a great opportunity to engage with your audience.
 That is why failing to keep track of comments on your website might not be quite beneficial for the growth of your website.
-It is one of the most common WordPress mistakes to make.
+It is one of the most common WordPress mistakes committed by many WordPressers.

 In order to avoid this mistake, you should install a plugin which will help you filter out the spam comments.
 And, once the plugin is installed, take some time to read and reply to the comments on your blog.
 This will also help you build a healthy relationship with your users.

-Now, this is the mistake that is very annoying to both users and developers.
-People nowadays are more into using their mini computers i.e. Smartphones to browse and purchase from the internet.
+Now, this is the mistake that can be very annoying to both users and developers.
+People nowadays are more into using their mini computers i.e. Smartphones to surf the internet.
 And ignoring mobile device users means losing a bunch of audiences.
 You do not want to lose your visitors, do you?
 Therefore, it is really important to make your website mobile-friendly if you don’t want to disappoint your users and lose them.

 Don’t just download and use anything you find on Google or anywhere on the internet.
 The image you just downloaded might be a copyrighted property belonging to an individual.
 Placing such images on your blog post without their permission might result in legal action being taken against you.
 So, before using any image on your website, find out if you are allowed to.
 Or at least don’t forget to provide image credit to the respective owner of the image.

 WordPress constantly releases new versions with several important fixes and updates.
 If a blog owner ignores these updates, the site will open up to security issues.
 There is a simple fix to this mistake: don’t ignore the WordPress updates.
 The newer versions are created for a genuine reason.
 So, keep your WordPress site updated and keep the bugs away from your website.